-Spelunky began as a freeware 2D roguelike platformer developed and released by Derek Yu for the PC on September 1, 2009.
-Players play as an adventurer named "Spelunker Dan" (similar to Indiana Jones) who, starting with a whip, some rope, and a few bombs, explores a series of dangerous randomly generated caves while amassing a fortune in treasure, acquiring better equipment, defeating relentless monsters, avoiding unforgiving traps, and saving damsels in distress along the way.
-However, players start with limited health, have little chance to replenish it, and are not immune to "permadeath", in which death results in restarting the adventure from the very beginning.
+Spelunky began as a freeware 2D rogue like platformer (now known as Spelunky Classic) developed and released by Derek Yu for the PC on September 1, 2009.
+Players play as an adventurer who, starting with a whip, some rope, and a few bombs, explores a series of dangerous procedurally-generated caves.
+Players explore the caves while amassing a fortune in treasure, acquiring better equipment, defeating relentless monsters, avoiding unforgiving traps, and saving damsels in distress along the way.
+However, the game features permadeath, in which death results in restarting the adventure from the very beginning.

-The updated version of the game was released for PC via Steam and Gog.com on August 8.
+The updated version of the game (known as "Spelunky HD" to differentiate it from the original) was released for PC via Steam and Gog.com on August 8, 2013.

 Items and monetary rewards such as gold and jewels are scattered through every level, out in the open or inside containers.
 These containers range from breakable jars, to locked chests, to the very ground itself.
 Rewards are converted to specific amounts of money which serves as the player's final accumulated score.
 Equipment can also be discovered in the world, or purchased from shops.

-In the Xbox 360 version, the sprites used for damsels can be swapped between either a woman, man (aka "Chippendamsel"), and dog or one of the three randomly.
+In the HD version; the sprites used for damsels can be swapped between a woman, a man, a dog (which can optionality be swapped out for a sloth) or one of the three randomly.
 All damsels rescued reward the player (at the level complete screen) with a kiss that restores one heart each.

 In addition to rescuing damsels, players can choose to use them as sacrifice them at altars to gain favor with Kali.
 This will net the player useful items that can used as they descend further and further.